- SEO project management provides a framework to tackle enterprise-level search visibility projects with greater precision and reliability.

 - Track time

-- Improve morale among team members
+- Improve efficiency and morale among team members

 - Scale your efforts

 SEO project management tools

 It’s much easier to manage SEO projects when you leverage the right tools.

 However, according to the Chief Marketing Technologist blog, there are at least 138 collaboration software packages and 105 project management/workflow solutions on the market.
 And maybe only a handful are right for your business.
 To help, we sorted through hundreds of articles, tools, and suites of solutions to pick out the best ones for managing large-scale projects.

 For example, a Search Engine Journal poll found that 41% of SEO professionals surveyed use Trello to manage their SEO projects, while 22% use Asana and 18% use Basecamp.
 The remaining 19% use a range of other solutions.

 Although it’s helpful to know what’s popular in the industry, there are many other platforms that offer a wide range of benefits.
 But before we jump into the full list, let’s look at the tool we use to manage SEO projects for our customers.